|Nutritional Guidelines (per serving)|

-Try out this simple carrot side dish for a worry-free vegetarian Thanksgiving vegetable dish.
-This recipe is a simple side vegetable dish for Thanksgiving, cooking for kids or just because.
-Baby carrots are naturally sweet, and this quick and easy recipe bring that natural sweetness out with a simple maple syrup glaze, but without the refined white sugar which other recipes use.
-This recipe calls for just two tablespoons of maple syrup, which really isn't all that much for a full 16 ounce bag of baby carrots.
-Unless you're used to eating very sweet foods, you really don't need to add more, and, in fact, you might consider adding less - just one tablespoon or even just two teaspoons of maple syrup - if you're trying to cut down on sugar.
+Baby carrots are naturally sweet, and this quick and easy recipe bring that natural sweetness out with a simple maple syrup glaze, rather than the refined white sugar which other recipes use.
+This recipe calls for just 2 tablespoons of maple syrup, which really isn't all that much for a full 16-ounce bag of baby carrots.
+Unless you're used to eating very sweet foods, you really don't need to add more.
+In fact, if you're trying to cut down on sugar, you might consider adding less — as little as 2 teaspoons of maple syrup will add a hint of sweetness without too much refined sugar.

 The whole family will love these simple maple-glazed glazed carrots.
 With nothing in them other than carrots, a bit of oil, maple syrup and some salt, pepper, nutmeg and cinnamon, these baby carrots are vegetarian, vegan, and also gluten-free.

-- In a large skillet, whisk together the vegetable oil and the maple syrup over low heat.
-Add the steamed carrots, and sautee for just a minute or two, until it is all well heated through, stirring well to coat the carrots with the maple glaze.
+In a large skillet, whisk the vegetable oil and the maple syrup over low heat.
+Add the steamed carrots, and saute for just a minute or two, until the carrots are heated through, stirring well to coat the carrots with the maple glaze.

-- Season your glazed baby carrots generously with sea salt or kosher salt (it really will taste better than regular table salt, I promise!) and a dash of black pepper (fresh ground, of course!), and a touch of nutmeg and cinnamon to taste.
+Season your glazed baby carrots generously with sea salt or kosher salt and a dash of black pepper, as well as a touch of nutmeg and cinnamon to taste.